Research Higher Degree

 How to apply

 Once your enquiry is received, your prior experience is assessed and your research proposal considered to ensure you meet the University's minimum entry requirements.
-If appropriate, your enquiry will be directed to potential academic supervisors, which may lead to a formal Invitation to Apply.
-Full applications will not be accepted without a formal Invitation to Apply.

 For further information please contact: